ktonon/two-medium-model/README.md

 compact---and therefore sufficiently opaque to the GCM---that the only stable configuration remaining is a pair of standing-wave particles with complementary phase structures.

-Here is the **fully updated Section 2.3**, rewritten from start to finish to incorporate the improved wording and ensure a smooth, coherent narrative consistent with your revised GCM-driven collapse model.

-You can paste this version directly into your document.

 ## Dual-Mode Helical Standing Waves: The Structure of Matter